bansallab/mpx_landscape/README.md

-# The global landscape of susceptibility to orthopoxviruses: The legacy of smallpox vaccination
+# The global landscape of smallpox vaccination history-- Data & Code

 This repository provides the data and source code for the following study: Juliana C. Taube, Eva C. Rest, James O. Lloyd-Smith, Shweta Bansal.
-"The global landscape of susceptibility to orthopoxviruses: The legacy of smallpox vaccination." (in submission)
+"The global landscape of smallpox vaccination history: Implications for current and future orthopoxvirus susceptibility." https://doi.org/10.1101/2022.07.29.22278217

 ## How to use this resource
 To rerun the analysis and reproduce the figures, start by opening `mpx_landscape.Rproj`.
 From here, run the `make_figures.R` script to reproduce the main figures in the text and many of the supplementary figures.
 Brief descriptions of the other scripts can be found below.